ZhuorenLi/Zhuorenli.github.io/_pages/includes/projects.md

 Responsibilities include:

- - Intelligent Decision-Making and Motion Planning in Vehicle End.
+ - Intelligent Decision-Making and Motion Planning in Vehicle Side.

 ***